-Student Information Legal Last Name: Legal First Name: Legal Middle Name: Grade: Gender: Birth Date: Social Security Number: S L School Sponsored S tudent Clubs/Organizat ions GANIZATIONS NOTIFIC all school-sponsored of Student Handbook.
-I u extracurricular clubs and understand that if I wish to nowledge that I have been pro organizations that are offered o "opt-out" my student from pa mission for my student to parti d at this school within the articipation, I may do so by Parent/Legal Guardian Signatur e: Date: CONSENT TO OPT-OUT CLUBS/ORGANIZATIONS My student does not have permission to participate in the following clubs or organizations.
+Student Information Legal Last Name: Legal First Name: Legal First Name: Legal Middle Name: Grade: Gender: Birth Date: Social Security Number: S chool Sponsored S tudent Clubs/Organizati ions OPT-OUT CLUBS/ORGANIZATIONS NOTIFICATION In accordance with state and local policy, I acknowledge that I have been provided a complete listing of all school-sponsored extracurricular clubs and organizations that are offered at this school within the Student Handbook.
+I understand that if I wish to "opt-out" my student from participation, I may do so by listing the activity or club that I do not grant permission for my student to participate in.
+Parent/Legal Guardian Signature Parent/Legal Guardian Signature: Date: My student does not have permission to participate in the following clubs or organizations.
 Parent/Legal Guardian Signatur e: Date: